The latest edition of Lighthouse Accommodation Britain and Worldwide has been published.

 Following my stay at Great Orme’s Head, I discovered several other lighthouses offering holiday accommodation and set out to find out just how many there were.
 When I first started my research, the internet was in its infancy, and I just had a basic typewriter, so in my spare time, I would write letters to organisations and Tourist Information Centres hoping that they would furnish me with the information.

-I then decided to turn my research into a book, and the very first edition of Lighthouse Accommodation Britain and Worldwide was published in March 1999.
-Twenty years later, the sixth edition is now available.
+I then decided to turn my research into a book, and the very first edition of Lighthouse Accommodation Britain and Worldwide was published in March 1999 (as Joy Adcock).
+Over twenty years later, the seventh edition is now available.

 I hope that I have provided a taste of each unique building.
 Lightships, other lighthouse-related vessels and even buildings associated with lighthouses are listed, to make the list as comprehensive as possible.